Kozea/Radicale/tutorial.md

 $ python3 -m radicale --config "" --storage-filesystem-folder=~/.var/lib/radicale/collections
 ```

 Victory!
-Open [http://localhost:5232/](http://localhost:5232/) in your browser
+Open [http://localhost:5232/](http://localhost:5232/) in your browser!
-and enjoy the "Radicale works!" message!
+You can login with any username and password.

 ## Windows